FlowFuse/node-red-dashboard/docs/layouts/types/fixed.md

+---
+description: Learn how to use the fixed layout in Node-RED Dashboard 2.0 for static, stable dashboard designs.
+---

 # Layout: Fixed

 _Note: This layout still needs work to make it more flexible and practical, it is advised to use another layout for now._